FarrelArrahman/lumen-microservice/readme.md

     5. Use it in shell:
         microservice -help

-    *replace 'PATH' with your path (ex. /var/www/example/docker-compose) *replace 'microservice' with what you want
+    (*) replace APP_NAME with name of your app.
+Docker-compose use it with option -p for exec all command (**) replace 'PATH' with your path (ex. /var/www/example/docker-compose), and  replace 'microservice' with what you want

 #### Production env